 The purpose of the Group's foreign currency risk management activities is to protect the Group from exchange rate volatility with respect to New Zealand dollar net cash movements resulting from the sale of products in foreign currencies to foreign customers, and the purchase of raw materials in foreign currencies from foreign and domestic suppliers.
 The Group enters into foreign currency option contracts and forward foreign currency contracts within policy parameters to manage the risk associated with anticipated sales or costs.
-The terms of the foreign currency option contracts and the forward foreign currency contracts generally do not exceed five years.
-However, with Board approval, the foreign currency option contracts and the forward foreign currency contracts way have terms of up to ten years.
+The terms of the foreign currency option contracts and the foreign currency contracts generally do not exceed five years.
+However, with Board approval, the foreign currency option contracts and the forward foreign currency option contracts and the forward foreign currency option contracts and the second foreign currency contracts may have terms of up to ten years.